mariajrog/Piezoelectricity_nanofibers/README.md

 The code "analysis_voltages" takes the data stored in the previous code and calculates the average of the peak-to-peak voltage and the mean load applied.
 It also generates a linear regression for all the data points taken and compare the performance of the 3 nanofibers membranes.

-The "gauge" code measure the loads gotten from the strain gauge and print them in the Arduino Serial prompt.
+The "gauge" code measures the loads gotten from the strain gauge and prints them in the Arduino Serial prompt.